arndt-s/draft-ietf-wimse-s2s-protocol/draft-ietf-schwenkschuster-s2s-jwt-pop.md

 ~~~~
 {: #wpt-header-abnf title="Workload-Proof-Token Header Field ABNF"}

-where the `JWT` projection is defined in (TODO wit-header-abnf).
+where the `JWT` projection is defined in Section 3.1.1 "The WIT HTTP Header" of {{?I-D.ietf-wimse-s2s-protocol}}.

 A WPT MUST contain the following:

 * in the JOSE header:
     * `alg`: An identifier for an appropriate JWS asymmetric digital signature algorithm corresponding to
      the confirmation key in the associated WIT.
 The value MUST match the `alg` value of the `jwk` in the `cnf` claim of the WIT.
-See (TODO to-wit) for valid values and restrictions.
+See Section 3.1 "The Workload Identity Token" of {{?I-D.ietf-wimse-s2s-protocol}} for valid values and restrictions.
     * `typ`: the WPT is explicitly typed, as recommended in {{Section 3.11 of RFC8725}},
      using the `application/wpt+jwt` media type.
 * in the JWT claims:
     * `aud`: The audience SHOULD contain the HTTP target URI ({{Section 7.1 of RFC9110}}) of the request
      to which the WPT is attached, without query or fragment parts.
 However, there may be some normalization,
     rewriting or other process that requires the audience to be set to a deployment-specific value.
-    See also (TODO granular-auth) for more details.
+    See also Section 2.3 "Workload Identifiers and Authentication Granularity" of {{?I-D.ietf-wimse-s2s-protocol}} for more details.
     * `exp`: The expiration time of the WPT (as defined in {{Section 4.1.4 of RFC7519}}).
 WPT lifetimes MUST be short,
      e.g., on the order of minutes or seconds.
     * `jti`: An identifier for the token.
 The value MUST be unique, at least within the scope of the sender.
-    * `wth`: Hash of the Workload Identity Token, defined in (TODO to-wit).
+    * `wth`: Hash of the Workload Identity Token, defined in Section 3.1 "The Workload Identity Token" of {{?I-D.ietf-wimse-s2s-protocol}}.
 The value is the base64url encoding of the
      SHA-256 hash of the ASCII encoding of the WIT's value.
     * `ath`: Hash of the OAuth access token, if present in the request, which might convey end-user identity and/or
      authorization context of the request.
 The value, as per {{Section 4.1 of RFC9449}},